 The Metropolitan Council developed a process of forecasting the region's need for housing units affordable to low- and moderateincome households.
 Local governments use these "need" numbers to aid them in fulfilling their affordable housing planning responsibilities.

-Allocating housing along the Southwest Corridor

-The affordable housing strategy targets for Southwest LRT Corridor represent about about 35% of Metropolitan Council's Need Allocation for the five Corridor cities.
+The affordable housing strategy targets for Southwest LRT Corridor represent about 35% of Metropolitan Council's Need Allocation for the five Corridor cities.

-Southwest Corridor-wide Housing Strategy new development target rental housing: 2,265 units affordable at 80% AMI or below\
+Southwest Corridor-wide Housing Strategy new development target rental housing: 2,265 units affordable at 80% AMI or below